mosdefi/web3-batch-exporter/README.md

 By default, the service is exposing a JSON endpoint on port `8000` which can be used as a proxy and mini-job system for running web3-batch-call requests.

 ## Configuration
-To demonstrate it's usage, there is `stack` dir with a `docker-compose.yml` file which contains all the cookies.
+To demonstrate its usage, there is `stack` dir with a `docker-compose.yml` file which contains all the cookies.

 First it's necessary to provide the two ENV variables:
 - `PROVIDER_URL`